davidtchiu/davidtchiu.github.io/teaching/cs475/hwk3.malloc/index.md

 - To understand the motivation for dynamic memory allocation.
 - To become familiar with memory management functions:`malloc()`, `realloc()`, and `free()`.
+- To learn how to debug heap memory access using valgrind.
 - To make system calls.

 #### Instructions